 The Moseley Street Redevelopment Plan will be budgeted/financed incrementally on an annual basis.
 Budget updates/financing will be addressed annually during each fiscal year's budget preparation.
-However, because this plan is being adopted at the end of fiscal year 2014/2015, the initial financing consideration includes fiscal year 2015/2016 and fiscal year 2016/2017.
+However, because this plan is being adopted mid-fiscal year 2014/2015, the initial financing consideration includes the balance of fiscal year 2014/2015 and fiscal year 2015/2016.